reshapiro/eclipse-git-extensions/README.md

-This repository defines a simple Eclipse pluging designed to support some Git operations that are not yet supported by JGit/Egit.
-The implementation is trivial: a process is launched that will run command-line Git.
-Users must therefore tell Eclipse where  the command-line Git executable lives.
-Do this with a StringSubstitution variable in the Run/Debug settings.
+This repository defines a simple Eclipse plugin designed to support some Git operations that are not yet supported by JGit/Egit.

-This is an experiment in a very early stage - use with caution!
+The currently supported operations are as follows:

+- Basic SVN bridging: svn rebase, dcommit, fetch, rebase --local, info, mapping SHAs to SVN revs and vice-versa

+- Basic Bisect: start, good, bad, reset

+- Pruning obsolete remote references

+- Creating simple tags

+Requires Java 7 and an installation of command-line Git.
+Also requires the workspace to include a definition of the String Substitution variable 'git_exec' which should point at the absolute path of Git.